Linda Johnson Rice, President

 Christopher P. Valenti, Vice President

 Jodi Block was the creator and owner of Children in Paradise Bookstore, the largest children’s-only bookstore in the Chicago area, for 13 years.
-Block currently sits on the boards of the Open Studio Project (a nonprofit arts and social service organization in Evanston, Ill.), Personal PAC, ASM and the Chicago Children’s Museum.
+Block sits on the boards of Personal PAC, ASM (After School Matters), the Chicago Children's Museum and the Chicago Public Library Foundation, and she is on the executive board of the Open Studio Project, a nonprofit arts and social service organization in Evanston, Ill.
 She was appointed to the Chicago Public Library Board of Directors in June 2013.

-Barbara Taylor Bowman, the Irving B. Harris Professor of Child Development at Erikson Institute, is one of the institute’s founders and served as its president from 1994 to 2001.
-Her specialty areas in early education, cultural diversity and education of at-risk children as well as her over 50 publications make her well-qualified to consult on early education.
-Bowman has served on numerous professional boards, including the Family Resource Coalition and the National Association for Education of Young Children.
+Barbara Taylor Bowman, the Irving B. Harris Professor of Child Development at Erikson Institute, is one of the institute’s founders and has served in many leadership positions, including as president.
+Bowman has served on numerous professional boards, including the National Association for Education of Young Children, of which she was president, and the National Board for Professional Teaching Standards.
 Currently she is on the boards of the Great Books Foundation, Business People in the Public Interest and Erikson Institute.
-Honors include honorary doctorates (Bank Street College, Roosevelt University, Dominican University, Governor’s State University, Lewis University and Wheelock College), the McGraw Hill Prize in Education, the Sargent Shriver Award for Equal Justice, the Chicago Historical Society Jane Addams Award, and a Golden Apple for Community Service.
-In 2014, President Obama named her to the President’s Advisory Commission on Educational Excellence for African Americans.
+Honors include honorary doctorates, the McGraw Hill Prize in Education, the Sargent Shriver Award for Equal Justice, the Chicago Historical Society Jane Addams Award and a Golden Apple Impact Award.
 She was appointed to the Chicago Public Library Board of Directors in July 2013.